Ribo228/phonbook_app/README.md

 # phonbook_app
-This a a phonebook app.
+This a a phonebook app mainly frontend.

 You could create new contact name and phonenumber.
 You could replace with the new numbers if the contact already exists.